 Caution should be exercised in the handling and preparation of solutions of CYTOVENE-IV.
 Solutions of CYTOVENE-IV are alkaline (pH 11).
 Avoid direct contact of the skin or mucous membranes with CYTOVENE-IV solution.
 If such contact occurs, wash thoroughly with soap and water; rinse eyes thoroughly with plain water.
 Wearing disposable gloves is recommended.

-Because ganciclovir shares some of the properties of antitumor agents (i.e., carcinogenicity and mutagenicity), consideration should be given to handling and disposal according to guidelines issued for antineoplastic drugs1 [see How Supplied/Storage and Handling (16)].
+Because ganciclovir shares some of the properties of antitumor agents (i.e., carcinogenicity and mutagenicity), consideration should be given to handling and disposal according to guidelines issued for antineoplastic drugs1.
+Discard any unused portion of the reconstituted solution [see How Supplied/Storage and Handling (16)].

 More about Cytovene (ganciclovir)